catalyst-cooperative/pudl/docs/dev/settings_files.rst

 The dataset names must not be changed.
 The dataset names enabled include:
 ``eia`` (which includes Forms 860/923 only for now), ``ferc1``, and ``epacems``.
-Any other dataset name will result in an assertion error.
+Any other dataset name will result in an validation error.

 .. note::